 - Weight gain

-The amazing thing is that most of such symptoms can easily be resolved by introducing more fiber into the diet.
+The amazing thing is that most symptoms can easily be resolved by introducing more fiber into the diet.

 How much fiber do you need?